Conflux-Chain/conflux-doc/docs/rigorous-testing.md

 ## Random Tracing Test

 `tests/conflux_tracing.py` is a random testing script with the failure injection capability.
-It will start a conflux network with a fixed number of nodes and inject node crashes, db crashes, and node restarts during.
+It will start a Conflux network with a fixed number of nodes and inject node crashes, db crashes, and node restarts during.
 During the running, it keep fetches states from different node and verify that these nodes have the consensus for the TreeGraph and block state.
-To run conflux tracing, you need to first compie the release version of the Conflux Rust implementation from the source code.
+To run Conflux tracing, you need to first compile the release version of the Conflux Rust implementation from the source code.
 Then you can invoke the script as follows:

 ```bash